Surrogate neutron-capture studies with fission detection in inverse kinematics at the ESR storage ring: Experimental setup

 The side fission detector was a BB29 DSSSD with a thickness of 500~\(\mu\)m and an active area of \(122 \times 40~\mathrm{mm}^2\), segmented into 122 vertical and 40 horizontal strips.
 This detector design had previously been employed as the beam-like residue detector in the 2022 NECTAR experiment, facilitating reuse of existing electronics and mechanical components.

-The fission detection system was studied using Monte Carlo simulations based on \textsc{g4beamline} and the GEF code \cite{GEF}.
+The fission detection system was studied using Monte Carlo simulations based on G4beamline~\cite{G4beamline} and the GEF code \cite{GEF}.
 While fission fragments are emitted in all directions in the center-of-mass frame, the high beam velocity leads to strong forward focusing in the laboratory frame.
 For both \(^{238}\)U and \(^{239}\)U fissioning systems, the fragments are confined within a cone of approximately 17$^\circ$ around the beam axis.

-The fission fragments kinetic energies in the laboratory frame vary between 9~MeV/u and 29~MeV/u, and practically do not depend on the excitation energy of the nucleus.
+The kinetic energies of the fission fragments in the laboratory frame vary between 9~MeV/u and 29~MeV/u, and practically do not depend on the excitation energy of the nucleus.
 At these energies, all the fragments went through the stainless-steel pocket windows and could reach the detectors with sufficient energy to ensure 100\% intrinsic detection efficiency.

 The full geometry of the reaction chamber, fission pockets, and detectors was implemented in the simulations.
 Figure~\ref{Fission_comparison} compares simulated and measured amplitude and hit distributions on the side fission detector.
 The clearly visible two-ring pattern comes from the detection of a light and a heavy fission fragment originating from the asymmetric fission mode of \(^{239}\)U, showing excellent agreement and validating the implemented geometry.
 The resulting fission detection efficiency was determined to be about 64\% .